sarveshshah/GradAppReview/README.md

 A multi-agent system that simulates a graduate admissions committee using LangGraph and multi-provider LLM orchestration.
 Built to explore agentic AI design patterns — specifically multi-model deliberation, role-based agent specialization, and iterative feedback loops.

+> **Important:** This tool is intended solely for **evaluating your application and gaining insights** — identifying weaknesses, checking for inconsistencies, and understanding how your materials might be perceived.
+I do not condone using AI to write or fabricate any part of a graduate application.
+Your application should be authentically yours.

 ## What It Does

 Given a set of application documents (transcripts, SOP, resume, LinkedIn export, portfolio URLs), the system runs them through a pipeline that mirrors how a real admissions committee operates: